yunnanpl/gps_tracker_parser_relay/README.md

   * reset device
 * 6690000
   * request google maps link
+  * INFO this triggers a wakeup too, after ~1 minute
 * 8960000xxx
   * xxx is a timezone value, for example E00
   * set time zone, by default E00 (east 00)